Sarcasm/irony-mode/lib/README.md

 ## str/

-Contain functions/classes that works on strings.
+Contains functions and classes to deal with strings.

 ## util/

-Contain macros and "global" classes and/or functions.
+Contains macros, general purpose classes and functions.